izure1/klaf/README.md

 ![WRITE](./docs/asset/image/svg_perf_write.svg)
 ![READ](./docs/asset/image/svg_perf_read.svg)

+**NOTICE!**

-**NOTICE!** *This is the usual case, but the results can be different depending on programming optimizations.*
+*This is the usual case, but the results can be different depending on programming optimizations.
+Please note that this test takes a square of the sample size to easily show the error with a small number of tests.
+Therefore, the graph appears to increase exponentially, but in terms of time complexity, JSON has **O(n)**, and tissue-roll has a speed of **O(1)**.*

 ## Install